Greater-London-Authority/webhook-deployer/README.md

 * set the `Payload URL` to the appropriate URL (the IP address/domain name of your server and the port defined in the config file, or whever it is proxied if you are using a reverse proxy)
 * set the `Secret` to a random value, and record the same value in the config file.
 This si sued to verify that webhook requests came from GitHub.
 * select the `Let me select individuual events` option for `Which events would you like to trigger this webhook?`, and then selct `Workflow runs`.

+#### In the webhook-deployer config

+Add an entry to the `projects` key of the config file, that specified:

+* `repository`: the full neame of the repository (e.g., *<org or account name>/<project name>*)
+* `destination`: the path on the system where the contents of the artifact zip file should be extracted to
+* `workflow_path`: the path within the repo containing the file defining the workflow that should trigger the deployment (e.g., `.github/workflows/build.ym`)

 ## Relevant documentation